 Wait a minute…Dr. Jen, did you just call my family crazy?!
 No, of course not!
 Let me explain.
 In the first line, we commit to accepting our family members for who they are, not who we want them to be or think they should be.
 Keep in mind that acceptance does not mean you have to like, condone, or sign up for more of something or someone.
 Acceptance simply means not fighting with reality, including the reality of who your family members really are: the good stuff, the bad stuff, and everything in between.
 When you set your expectations realistically, you reduce the chances of feeling disappointed.
 In the second line, we commit to set boundaries with family when needed.
 Boundaries do not need to be set harshly or combatively.
 In fact, they can be set with love and respect.

 And then there’s the last line of the Family Holiday Serenity Prayer.
 I’m really not calling your family crazy, but every family has it’s own crazy-making dynamics, right?
-Hot-button issues, sensitive memories of difficult times, or those topics that highlight deep divisions within your family and might cause your sibling, parent, cousin, or YOU to blow a gasket.
+Hot-button issues, sensitive memories of difficult times, or those topics that highlight deep divisions within your family and might cause your sibling, parent, child, or YOU to blow a gasket.
 Over the holidays, an easy-to-say but hard-to-follow piece of advice is don’t go poking around in your family’s “crazy,” hot-button stuff if you already know it’s likely to ignite un-fun family fireworks.
+Politics is a great example of a potential hot-button topic in many families.
 Remember the acceptance work we did in the previous paragraph?
 It fits here, too, by allowing us to accept that our family, like everyone else’s, has some crazy-making patterns.
 Important review: acceptance does not equal liking, condoning, or signing up for more.
 It simply means maintaining a realistic awareness of our family.
 You may want to take a few moments to preemptively explore what family dynamics trigger you, and decide how you can handle them constructively if they arise.
 Feel free to recite the Family Holiday Serenity Prayer to yourself as often as needed!

 A final piece of advice is to encourage you to keep in mind the true spirit of the holiday season, which can be challenging given the materialistic frenzy of modern times.
 At this time of year, almost all of the world’s major religious traditions celebrate finding light in the dark.
 For humans, there seems to be something universally sacred about searching for and finding a light to guide us through dark times.
 In the holiday season, we honor the importance of hope.